intellivoid/LTW-client/README.md

 # Last Testament Of Wanderers
 ====================================

-Welcome to the LTW source code!
+Welcome to the LTW-client source code!

 Last Testament Of Wanderers, is a open-source MMORPG game.
 From this repository you can build LTW game, all of the Contents are included.
+Also, some of the game data should be downloaded from the game servers when entring the game.

 <!--